xin-hedera/hedera-mirror-node/docs/database/README.md

   Under certain conditions in the 0.27.5 release, a bug in the logic maintaining these lists could cause NFT transfers to fail, without refunding fees.
 This would manifest itself as a `FAIL_INVALID` transaction that does not get written to the record stream.
-- Solution: Fixed in Hedera Services [v0.27.7](https://docs.hedera.com/guides/docs/release-notes/services#v0.27.7) on August 9th 2022.
+- Solution: Fixed in Consensus Node v0.27.7 on August 9th 2022.
 Fixed in Mirror Node in v0.64.0 by a migration that adds the missing transactions and transfers.

 ### Record Missing for FAIL_INVALID NFT transfers